r-lib/covr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
+I believe this release should fix the ERRORs on Solaris, but I do not have a way to test that to be positive.

 There were no ERRORs or WARNINGs.

 There were the following NOTEs: